-Role Scope Indicate whether In- house or Outsource Internal Audit Function Name of Chief Internal Auditor/Auditin g Firm Reporting process The Internal Audit Department of the Company provides independent, objective assurance and consulting services designed to add value and improve the operations of the Company and its subsidiaries, and help the Petron Group accomplish its objectives by bringing a systematic, disciplined approach to evaluate and improve the effectiveness of risk management, control, and governance processes.
-The scope of work of the Internal Audit Department is to assist the Board and Management in determining whether the risk management, control, and governance processes within the Petron Group, as designed and represented by Management, are adequate and effective in a manner to ensure that: • significant exposures to risks are appropriately identified and adequately managed; • significant financial, managerial, and operating information is accurate, reliable, and timely; • employees' and the Company's actions are in compliance with policies, standards, procedures, and applicable laws and regulations; • resources are acquired In-house with outsourcing Audit Head: Ronaldo T. Ferrer The Internal Audit Department reports functionally to the Audit Committee to ensure and maintain the independence of internal audit function.
-The Internal Audit Department (i) conducts audit activities in accordance with the International Standards for the Professional Practice of Internal Auditing formulated by The Institute of Internal Auditors, (ii) conducts assurance services by evaluating and contributing to the improvement of risk management, internal control and governance systems, (iii) reports the results of review to concerned members of Management who are held responsible for insuring that corrective action is taken within a
+Role Scope Indicate whether In- house or Outsource Internal Audit Function Name of Chief Internal Auditor/Auditin g Firm Reporting process The Internal Audit The scope of work of the In-house with Audit Head: The Internal Audit Department of the Internal Audit outsourcing Ronaldo T. Department reports Company provides Department is to assist Ferrer functionally to the independent, the Board and Audit Committee to objective assurance Management in ensure and maintain and consulting determining whether the the independence of services designed to add value and improve the operations the of Company and its subsidiaries, and help the Petron Group accomplish objectives by bringing systematic, disciplined approach evaluate and improve the effectiveness of risk management, control, and governance processes.

-economically, used reasonable period

-efficiently, and after a deficiency is

-adequately reported, (iv) reports

-protected; to the Audit

-objectives and goals Committee, the

-for operations or Chairman and the

-programs are President the status

-achieved; and of audit activities,

-effectiveness, major observations

-efficiency and and

-continuous recommendations,

-improvement are and all identified

-promoted in the potential conflicts of

-Company's operating interest, (v) submits

-systems and annual audit plans to

-processes. the Audit Committee

-and Management

-for their approval,

-and (vi) coordinates

-with the external

-auditor to ensure
+risk management, control, and governance processes within the Petron Group, as designed and represented by Management, are adequate and effective in a manner to ensure that:

+- significant exposures to risks are appropriately identified and adequately managed; - significant financial, managerial, and operating information is accurate, reliable, and timely; - employees' and the Company's actions are in compliance with policies, standards, procedures, and applicable laws and regulations; - resources are acquired economically, used efficiently, and adequately protected; - objectives and goals for operations or programs are achieved; and - effectiveness, efficiency and continuous improvement are promoted in the Company's operating systems and processes.

+internal audit function.

+The Internal Audit Department (i) conducts audit activities in accordance with the International Standards for the Professional Practice of Internal Auditing formulated by The Institute of Internal Auditors, (ii) conducts assurance services evaluating and contributing to the improvement of risk management, internal control and governance systems, (iii) reports the results of review to concerned members of Management who are held responsible insuring that corrective action is taken within reasonable period after a deficiency is reported, (iv) reports to the Audit Committee, the Chairman and the President the status of audit activities, major observations and recommendations, and all identified potential conflicts of interest, (v) submits annual audit plans to the Audit Committee Management for their approval, and (vi) coordinates with the external auditor to ensure

 adequate audit

 coverage and to

 minimize duplicate

 efforts.